UCI-GDIM31/class-activities-Cordelia77/README.md

 Line 22: This line calls the method Input.GetAxis("Vertical") to read player input.
 The result (a float between -1 and 1) is multiplied by _moveSpeed and Time.deltaTime to calculate smooth movement.
 Line 25: This line calls the method Translate() from the Transform component to move the cat forward along the Z-axis by translation.

+table #5
+1. What solution did you come up with for the collider activity, and why?
+Specifically- which objects did you add Rigidbodies to, and which object(s) did you check Is Trigger on?
+We added Rigidbody to Cat and SoccerBall so that they can be affected by physics and collide with each other.
+Goal uses BoxCollider and Is Trigger is checked, so that when the ball enters the goal, it can be detected but not blocked.
+2. IF your game did not work perfectly the first time you tested it, talk about what you had to fix.
+At first, the cat didn't touch the ground when it was in the air.
+Later, it was discovered that the center of the collider needed to be adjusted, and the height and radius also needed to be gradually adjusted until the cat was in a suitable position.
+After making these changes, everything worked properly.

 ## Open-Source Assets
 ### W1